boytchev/suica/docs/properties.md

 ```
 Function.
 Calculates screen coordinates.
 This function takes a 3D point in Suica 3D space and calculates its 2D screen coordinates relative to the Suica drawing canvas.
 This can be used to position HTML elements over specific graphical coordinates and objects.

-The result of the method is an array of [`x`,`y`,`z`].
+The returned value of `screenPosition` is an array of [`x`,`y`,`z`].
 The first two elements [`x`,`y`] are coordinates of a pixel relative to the top-left corner of the Suica canvas.
 The third element `z` denotes the distance to the screen and is not measured in pixels.

 [<kbd><img src="../examples/snapshots/screen-position.jpg" width="300"></kbd>](../examples/screen-position.html)

-By default the 3D point used by `screenPosition` is the `center` of the object.
+By default, the 3D point used by `screenPosition` is the `center` of the object.
 However, this point could be modified by the optional parameters `localOffset` and `globalOffset`.
 If `localOffset` is provided, it is added to the 3D coordinates.
-The local offset uses the orientation of the object Then, if `globalOffset` is provided, it modifies the 3D point position.
+The local offset uses the orientation of the object.
+This is equivalent to using [`objectPosition`](#objectposition).
+Then, if `globalOffset` is provided, it modifies the 3D point position.
 The global offset uses the Suica coordinate system and is not dependent on object's orientation.
-Finally the 3D point coordinates are transformed to screen coordinates.
+Finally, the 3D point coordinates are transformed to screen coordinates.

 <img src="images/screen-position.png">